 Peter Piper loved picking the pickled peppers for a reason!
 Pickled peppers are tasty, crunchy and salty.
 Fermented bell peppers are wonderful.
 Just give them a try!

-- Place in mason jar/ or other vessel, leave a 1-2 inch headspace.
-Bigger jars will need more headspace and more weights.
+- Place bell peppers in a mason jar, leave a 1-2 inch headspace.

 - Add a 5% brine, fill until just over the weights.
 Add more weights if needed.
 Give the weights a little push to make sure they are down as much as possible.

-- Find a place away from the light and somewhere with a temperature of around 65°F to 75°F. I find that a pantry shelf is the perfect place for my ferments.
+- Find a place away from the light and somewhere with a temperature of around 65°F to 75°F. I find that a pantry shelf is a perfect place for ferments.

 - Ferment for 3-5 days.

 - Taste the peppers on day 3 and see if the taste suits your taste buds.
 If not stick them back in to ferment for a couple more days.

 - When fermenting has completed, place in the refrigerator and enjoy the crisp, and rich tastes of your fermented peppers.